Innovative chamber reduces foam in wastewater effluent

-Neel-Schaffer provided design services for this innovative project to add a concrete vortex to one of the two existing outfall lines at the MC Stiles Wastewater Treatment Plant on the east bank of the Mississippi River, about a quarter-mile upstream of popular Mud Island.
+Neel-Schaffer provided design services for this innovative design-build procured project to add a concrete vortex to one of the two existing outfall lines at the MC Stiles Wastewater Treatment Plant in Memphis (TN).
+The plant is located on the east bank of the Mississippi River, about a quarter-mile upstream of popular Mud Island.

-When completed, the large vortex structure (roughly 24 feet in diameter and 60 feet deep) will reduce the amount of foam in the wastewater effluent.
+This large vortex structure (roughly 24 feet in diameter and 60 feet deep) helps to reduce the amount of foam resulting from the entrained air in the wastewater affluent.